kriskuiper/project-tech/docs/README.md

 # CycLove dating app
 ## Description

-CycLove is a web app where cyclists can date each other and keep up to date with activities of the people they follow.
+CycLove is a web app where cyclists can date each other and keep up to date with activities of users that are near them.
 You can look at the [Wiki](https://github.com/kriskuiper/project-tech/wiki) to see all the research I did for this project.

 ## Installation